mo12896/ASML-Seminar/README.md

 ### The  Adversarial Robustness Toolbox (ART)

 To conduct the experiments, I make use of the [ART](https://adversarial-robustness-toolbox.readthedocs.io/en/latest/index.html "Google Search").
-The benefit of ART is, that it provides a rich documentation, which allows for quick analyses and combinations of Adversarial Attacks and Defense Strategies.
-Examples and Notebook Tutorials additionally help to setup own experiments.
+The benefit of ART is, that it provides a rich API for the field of Adversarial and Secure Machine Learning, which allows for quick analyses and combinations of Adversarial Attacks and Defense Strategies.
+Example scripts, Notebook Tutorials and a comprehensive documentation help to setup own experiments.

 ### Setup of the ART